Matawan Borough Health Department Office

 Matawan Borough Flu Clinic

-Monmouth County is currently scheduling a series of Flu Vaccination Clinics throughout the County.
+Monmouth County is currently scheduling a series of Seasonal Flu Vaccination Clinics throughout the County.

 CDC reccomends that all persons aged 6 months and older should be vaccinated annually, with rare exceptions.